Chala Hawa Yeu Dya

-Chala Hawa Yeu Dya was an Indian Marathi language TV reality show which aired on Zee Marathi.
+Chala Hawa Yeu Dya is an Indian Marathi language TV reality show which aired on Zee Marathi.
 It was Zee Marathi's fourth longest running Indian television show in Marathi language.

 The show opens with Nilesh Sable's topical comic monologue, then transitions into guest interviews featuring celebrity guests typically from the Marathi film and theatre industry followed by comedic sketches by recurring performers Bhalchandra Kadam, Kushal Badrike, Bharat Ganeshpure, Shreya Bugde, Sagar Karande, Ankur Vadhave, Yogesh Shirsat, Tushar Deol, Umesh Jagtap, Snehal Shidam.
 It premiered from 18 August 2014 by replacing Fu Bai Fu.

 This show was stopped first time for shooting of new season on 7 November 2017 and from 8 January 2018, the show again started with the extended title Jagbhar Chala Hawa Yeu Dya consisting of the comedian's World Tour journey, sponsored by Veena World Tours.
 However, third and eighth season received negative response from the audience stating that it was gaudy comedy.
 This show was stopped second time due to the COVID-19 pandemic on 24 March 2020 and restarted from 13 July 2020.
-Due to negative response and decrease in TRP, they stopped their eight season Ladies Jindabad from April 2021 without doing Finale.
+Due to negative response and decrease in TRP, they stopped their eight-season Ladies Jindabad from April 2021 without a finale.